Bevy Tutorial: Pong

 which we use to represent our logical position inside our game world.

-Now we need something to specify our thing is a ball, rather than a wall or a paddle.
+Now we need something to mark our entity is a ball, rather than a wall or a paddle.

 #[derive(Component)]